Term of Award

 Conclusion.
 The associations between individual- and contextual-level factors and ovarian cancer outcomes vary by racial/ethnic groups and should be examined separately.
 Multilevel culturally tailored efforts are required to decrease racial/ethnic disparities in ovarian cancer.

 Chen, Chen, "Examination of Racial/Ethnic Disparities in Ovarian Cancer Stage of Diagnosis, Surgery Treatment and Survival: Multilevel Analysis of 2001-2012 SEER Data" (2015).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1324.